 - I am single and I do not have to worry about a partner to travel with.
 It is more affordable than worrying about paying for another person to travel with me.
 (Honestly, having someone else to split the bills with can make the trip much affordable, but other expenses may pop up instead)

 - Since I am single, I do not have to worry about making sure my plans match with a person to travel with.
 I am going to go to a location I want to solo or not.

 - I choose not to pay for cable, to buy that brand new car, to buy a house, and my list of expenses of things I choose not to have my in life because of my need to TRAVEL!

 - The choices we make are the ones that will make or break what we want to achieve in life.
 For example, if you want that new job, you have to work hard to make that happen.
 If you want to graduate from college, you have to make sure your grades are up.
 If you want to travel, you have to create a budget or cut out the things that you want but not necessarily need to make travel happen.
 I set aside $50 or more each paycheck to save toward travel expenses.
 This can save me a range from $1300 to $2600 a year, sometimes more if I am able to.

 - Additionally, I prefer to travel cheap, even if it means staying in a not so extravagant hotel.
 This allows me to spend money on other things like excursions, souvenirs, food, and so much more.

 Not only is travel a priority for me, it is a form of therapy for me as well.
 Traveling gives me the thrill of excitement.
 It takes my mind off of stressful things that happen at work or home.
 It has been there when no one can or when I needed it most.
 Travel provides the perfect distraction when things are overwhelming.
-It also help restore balance by allowing myself to self-assess my life.
-Finally, travel has no judgement and opens up your mind and opportunities that you can’t get anywhere else in the world (literally).
+It also helps restore balance by allowing myself to self-assess my life.
+Finally, travel has no judgment and opens up your mind and opportunities that you can’t get anywhere else in the world (literally).